IMAP-Science-Operations-Center/imap_processing/style_guide/README.md

 - Is the code documented and commented sufficiently such that it is easy to read and follow?
     - Are docstrings included for all new modules, classes, and functions?
     - Are in-line comments included to provide necessary context?
+    - Are any documentation files in other locations updated?
 - Have all debugging/print statements been removed?
 - Does the code contain sufficient exception handling?
 - Does the code contain no deprecation warnings?
 - Does the code include all necessary unit tests?
+- Are any new dependencies correctly added to the `pyproject.toml` file?

 #### Pertaining to the pull request: